awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.cutover.md

    1. Start the application services on new target PostgreSQL database \(including scripts , client software, and so on\)\.

-   1. Add Cloudwatch monitoring on your new PostgreSQL database\.
-See [Monitoring Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html)\.
+   1. Add CloudWatch monitoring on your new PostgreSQL database\.
+For more information, see [Monitoring Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html)\.